 Jammin' and Jammin' Too!

-Faith Appolo named the wine Jammin’ because it is a big, jammy red, slightly sweet, and very different.
+My wife, Faith Appolo, named the wine Jammin’ because it is a big, jammy red, and very different.

 This wine stands out as the highest alcohol and the sweetest wine we have ever produced.
 At 18.5% alcohol and 100 grams per liter of sugar, this is a wonderfully balanced port-style wine.
 We bottled 50 cases of 500ml bottles for this release.
 We also bottled a few into 750ml bottles to pour (lightly) in the tasting room.
 This is the other winter warmer you will need.